Janey Play

 2 tablespoon miso

-1 tablespoon hot water (to dissolve the miso)
+1 tablespoon water

 1 tablespoon rice wine (alternative: white wine or water)